-The nine-month program begins with an orientation in September and ends with graduate recognition in May.
+The nine-month program begins with an orientation in September and ends with a graduation in May.

 The mentorship program consists of:

 - A group of 16 protégés and one Mentor per session

 - Protégés from diverse professional backgrounds, with strong preference given to YPAC members

 - Mentors who are established business or civic leaders